mstksg/inCode/copy/entries/monad-plus-3.md

 What does a plan have to "go through" in its journey in adding a move?

 1. First, we get the move we want to add.
-We could pick a `Move Farmer`, a `Move Goat`, or anything!
+We could pick a `MoveThe Farmer`, a `MoveThe Goat`, or anything!
 2. Then, we fail/end the journey if we pick a move that isn't legal.
 For example, we can't move the goat if the farmer is not on the same side of the river that the goat is on.